Thanawas-Sirilertsathit/Car-Model-Analysis/README.md

 # Description
   The program will let users select the categories.
 After that, the program will present the graph of the selected attribute.
 One of these is city mpg, highway mpg and stroke for showing correlation (This correlation will show the optimization of the car engine).

   Mainly, this program will let users select the car body, number of doors, fuel type, brand and aspiration to create the graph.
 This program will let users select attributes to create the graph.
 First one is the dimensions of the car.
 Second one is price.
 Third one is horsepower.
-Fourth one is mpg scores and kpl scores comparing to stroke.
+Fourth one is mpg scores and km/l scores compared to stroke.
 Last one is the peak round per minute.

 # Screenshots
 To be added